7 Top Surface Finishes For Die Casting

 Plating (Electroplating)

-chrome plated
+chrome plated for zinc die casting

-nickel plated
+nickel plated for zinc die casting

-• Nickel Plating: Improves hardness and corrosion protection.
+Nickel Plating: Improves hardness and corrosion protection

-• Zinc Plating: Provides sacrificial protection.
+Zinc Plating: Provides Sacrificial Protection

 Powder Coating